 The Scheme shall terminate on [ ] 2031 or at any earlier time by the passing of a resolution by the Board or an ordinary resolution of the Company in general meeting.
 Termination of the Scheme shall be without prejudice to the subsisting rights of Participants.

-The rights and obligations of a Participant under the terms and conditions of his office or employment will not be affected by his participation in the Scheme or any right he may have to participate in the Scheme.
-An individual who participates in the Scheme waives all and any rights to compensation or damages in consequence of the termination of his office or employment with any company for any reason whatsoever (whether or not such termination arises from a breach by the employer of the Participant’s employment contract) insofar as those rights arise, or may arise, from his ceasing to have rights under or be entitled to exercise any Option under the Scheme as a result of such termination or from the loss or diminution in value of such rights or entitlements.
+The rights and obligations of a Participant under the terms and conditions of their office or employment will not be affected by their participation in the Scheme or any right they may have to participate in the Scheme.
+An individual who participates in the Scheme waives all and any rights to compensation or damages in consequence of the termination of their office or employment with any company for any reason whatsoever (whether or not such termination arises from a breach by the employer of the Participant’s employment contract) insofar as those rights arise, or may arise, from their ceasing to have rights under or be entitled to exercise any Option under the Scheme as a result of such termination or from the loss or diminution in value of such rights or entitlements.
 If necessary, the Participant's terms of employment shall be varied accordingly.

 The Company, or where the Board so directs any Subsidiary, shall pay the appropriate stamp duty on behalf of the Participants in respect of any transfer of Shares on the exercise of the Options.